 - Aged Blue Cheeses

 The grapes for our Vin de Paille were grown on our 120-acre certified organic estate vineyard.

-In 2005, we dried all four of our white Rhône grapes (Roussanne, Viognier, Marsanne, and Grenache Blanc) on straw in our greenhouses.
+In 2006, we dried all four of our white Rhone grapes (Roussanne, Viognier, Marsanne, and Grenache Blanc) on straw in our greenhouses.
 We then pressed the grapes and fermented the wines separately.
-By the middle of the winter, it was clear to us that two barrels of the Roussanne were distinctly different than the other three grapes, with tremendous richness and (we suspected) great longevity.
-When we blended our 2005 Vin de Paille blend, we held out these two barrels to give them another year in our cellar to evolve, and bottled it as Vin de Paille “Quintessence”.
+By the middle of the winter, it was clear to us that one barrel of the Roussanne was distinctly different than the rest, with tremendous richness and (we suspected) great longevity.
+When we blended our 2006 Vin de Paille blend, we held out this barrel to give it another year in our cellar to evolve, and bottled it as Vin de Paille “Quintessence”.

-The wine, after pressing, was aged in a new French oak barrel for 22 months before being bottled in June of 2007.
-It was released in December of 2007, after an additional six months in bottle.
+The wine, after pressing, was aged in a new French oak barrel for 22 months before being bottled in June of 2008.
+It was released in February of 2009, after an additional eight months in bottle.